-When an S-CSCF receives a session marked as emergency session from an AS, it forwards the session to an E-CSCF.
+When an S-CSCF receives a session marked as emergency session from an AS, the S-CSCF:

-NOTE 2: The AS can initiate an emergency request on behalf of a non-roaming user, can convert private network traffic to public network traffic, or can interpret a number in private numbering plan and detect that the request is for emergency session.
+- if required, uses filter criteria to route to other ASs; - and forwards the request to an E-CSCF. - NOTE 2: The AS can initiate an emergency request on behalf of a non-roaming user, can convert private network traffic to public network traffic, or can interpret a number in private numbering plan and detect that the request is for emergency session.